-- Check supplies status from your desktop, saving a trip to the printer.
+- Check supplies status from your computer, saving a trip to the printer.
 Access job accounting records to allocate printing costs and plan supplies purchases. - Define a network printer search and view a list of printers using Printer Neighborhood.
-The list provides current status information and allows you to manage printers independent of network servers and operating systems. - Configure printers from your desktop.
-CentreWare IS makes it easy to copy settings from one printer to another. - Define network, administration, and security features for a network printer. - Set up and use a simple web-browser-based printing system.
+The list provides current status information and allows you to manage printers independent of network servers and operating systems. - Configure printers from your computer.
+CentreWare IS makes it easy to copy settings from one printer to another. - Set up and use a simple Web-browser-based printing system.
 Marketing collateral, sales materials, business forms, or other standardized, frequently used documents can be saved as a group with their original driver settings then reprinted on demand at high speed from any user's browser.
 A printer with a hard drive is required to support these functions.
-In some printer models, a DX configuration is required to support these functions. - Troubleshoot print-quality problems using built-in diagnostics. - Define a link to your local web server's support page. - Access online manuals and technical support information located on the Xerox website.
+In some printer models, a DX configuration is required to support these functions. - Troubleshoot print-quality problems using built-in diagnostics. - Define a link to your local Web server's support page. - Access online manuals and technical support information located on the Xerox website.

-Note: CentreWare IS requires a web browser and a TCP/IP connection between the printer and the network (in Windows, Macintosh, or UNIX environments).
+Note: CentreWare IS requires a Web browser and a TCP/IP connection between the printer and the network (in Windows, Macintosh, or UNIX environments).
 TCP/IP and HTTP must be enabled in the printer.
 JavaScript is required to access the pages in Printer Neighborhood.
-If JavaScript is disabled, a warning message appears and the pages do not function properly.
+If JavaScript is disabled, a warning message appears and the pages may not function properly.